-• Who is the individual?
-What is their disposition and personal circumstances?
-Individual • What is their expectation about career guidance?
-Do they have any prior experience?
-What isssue/s are they bringing?
-What are the logistical arrangements that support clients to access career guidance?
-For example, how do they book an appointment, how accessible is the Contextual venue and how long do they have to wait?
-What is the environment within which the interaction takes place? e.g. is it light, warm, comfortable, etc. · Who is the adviser?
+- What are the logistical arrangements that support clients to access career guidance?
+For example, how do they book an appointment, how accessible is the venue and how long do they have to wait? - What is the environment within which the interaction takes place? e.g. is it light, warm, comfortable, etc.

+Delivery

+- Who is the adviser?
 How skilled are they, how personable and sympathetic?
-What do they look like? • What is the mode of delivery?
-Face-to-face, Delivery

-- groupwork, telephone, online.
+What do they look like? - What is the mode of delivery?
+Face-to-face, groupwork, telephone, online.
 Is a particular approach or method used? - What is the content of the delivery?
-What is covered or
+What is covered or learnt?